AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 2. (Optional) Launch CoPilot from Aviatrix Controller:

-    1. In Aviatrix Controller, under Settings, select CoPilot.
+    a.
+In Aviatrix Controller, under Settings, select CoPilot.

-    2. For the CoPilot Association, set the status to **Enabled** and enter the static IP address for your running CoPilot instance.
+    b.
+For the CoPilot Association, set the status to **Enabled** and enter the static IP address for your running CoPilot instance.

-    3. From the controller homepage, click the CoPilot button in the action bar.
+    c.
+From the controller homepage, click the CoPilot button in the action bar.

 3. When prompted, enter the login and password of a valid Aviatrix Controller user account and the static IP address for your controller.

-    You can use any account defined on the controller to log in to CoPilot.
-Typically for initial login, this is an administrative account.

     |copilot_login_user_account|

 4. When prompted for a **CoPilot Service Account**, enter the login credentials for a valid user account in Aviatrix Controller to be used as the CoPilot service account.

-    The CoPilot service account is used to run CoPilot (without any user logged in).
+    The CoPilot service account is used to run CoPilot services such as alerts, topology replay, and ThreatGuard (without any user logged in).

     |copilot_login_service_account|